acumos/acumos-python-client/docs/tutorial/index.rst

 We can now export our model using the ``AcumosSession`` object created earlier.
 The ``push`` and ``dump`` APIs are shown below.
-The ``dump`` method will save the model to disk so that it can be onboarded via the Acumos web UI.
+The ``dump`` method will save the model to disk so that it can be onboarded via the Acumos website.
 The ``push`` method pushes the model directly to Acumos.

 .. code:: python